Brauer pairs for splendid Rickard equivalences: Introduction

-The goal of this paper is adapting much of the theory in \cite{BoPe20} to splendid Rickard complexes.
-We adopt a similarly flexible definition for splendid Rickard complexes, allowing for twisted diagonal vertices and for the equivalence to be between sums of blocks.
-We then introduce the notion of a Brauer pair for a splendid Rickard complex.
-Given a splendid Rickard complex $C$ for direct summands $A$ and $B$ of group algebras $kG$ and $kH$, respectively, we say $(\Delta( P, \phi, Q), e\otimes f^*)$ is a $C$-Brauer pair if $eC(\Delta(P,\phi, Q))f$ is a noncontractible chain complex.
+The goal of this paper is adapting much of the theory in \cite{BoPe20} to splendid Rickard equivalences.
+We adopt a similarly flexible definition for splendid Rickard equivalences, allowing for twisted diagonal vertices and for the equivalence to be between sums of blocks.
+We then introduce the notion of a Brauer pair for a splendid Rickard equivalence.
+Given a splendid Rickard equivalence $C$ for direct summands $A$ and $B$ of group algebras $kG$ and $kH$, respectively, we say $(\Delta( P, \phi, Q), e\otimes f^*)$ is a $C$-Brauer pair if $eC(\Delta(P,\phi, Q))f$ is a noncontractible chain complex.
 Our main result is the following, which is Corollary \ref{mainresult}: